v0.7.2signed, notarised, local-first

 Ghost text that respects your voice.

 Pause typing for a second and Claude proposes the next clause as faded grey inline text.
 Tab accepts.
 Any other key dismisses.
-The model sees your file as context, never sends it anywhere except Anthropic's API — using your key.
+The model sees your file as context, never sends it anywhere except the provider you chose — Anthropic with your key, or Ollama on your own machine.

 Markdown shorthand, with a typeset preview.